In some areas of the world, like Australia, shells are protected due to them being part of national parks and in some cases, living creatures.

 If one whack doesn’t dislodge them, it is best to try hitting another limpet.

 If eating them is on the menu, their head and guts need to be removed first.
-To do this, pressing gently on the middle of their foot will expose the heat and guts for removal.
+To do this, pressing gently on the middle of their foot will expose the head and guts for removal.

 Some people have been known to eat the guts as well, but it is said they are their best without any guts still lingering.